-Bake someone happy this week with these luscious Carrot Muffins with Honey Cream Cheese.
+Bake someone happy this week with these luscious Carrot Muffins with Sweet Cream Cheese.
 They are filling, freezer-friendly, and absolutely delicious!

 I’ve been making muffins for as long as I can remember.
 Muffins were “a thing” back in 1994 when we got married.
 In fact, I worked in a bakery that sold predominantly… muffins.
 And among our wedding presents were several muffin tins and a muffin cookbook.

 Like I said, I have lots and lots of experience with muffins.

 Remember my all-purpose, mix and match muffins?
 Well, that’s pretty much the only muffin recipe you need.
 It’s so versatile and as long as you’re not going savory with your muffins, you can mix any flavor combos into it.

 What are carrot muffins?

 Carrot muffins are muffins, similar to Carrot Cake or Carrot Bread, but in muffin form.
 They are less sweet than a cake, but loaded with ingredients traditionally featured in carrot cake, such as raisins, nuts, and cream cheese.

 While they sound savory, Carrot Muffins are actually sweet.
 Like zucchini, carrots are a great vegetable for shredding and stirring into quick breads and muffins.

 These Carrot Muffins are delicious as an on-the-go breakfast or a side to a more substantial breakfast or brunch.
 They are tasty as a mid-morning snack or tucked into lunch boxes.

 They are also pretty good late at night with a cup of tea when you need something nourishing and comforting.